 Born in Bryn Mawr, Pennsylvania, President Oxtoby received his bachelor's degree in chemistry and physics summa cum laude from Harvard University in 1972 and his Ph.D. in chemistry from the University of California at Berkeley in 1975.
 He joined the faculty of the University of Chicago in 1977, rising through the ranks to become full professor in 1986.
 As a research chemist, he is author or co-author of numerous scientific articles on such subjects as light scattering, chemical reaction dynamics and phase transitions.
 He has been invited as guest lecturer to conferences and institutions around the globe, and is the co-author of two first-year chemistry textbooks.
 He has been a visiting professor at the University of Paris, the University of Bristol, and the University of Sydney, as well as a Visiting Fellow of Trinity College, Cambridge University.
 His work has been recognized through fellowships from the Guggenheim, Sloan, Dreyfus, von Humboldt, Danforth, and National Science foundations.
 He is a Fellow of the American Physical Society, the American Association for the Advancement of Science, and a member of the American Chemical Society.
 In 2012, he was elected to the American Academy of Arts and Sciences.

-President Oxtoby is a member of Phi Beta Kappa and currently serves on the Boards of Institute for the International Education of Students, and the Claremont University Consortium Board of Overseers.
+President Oxtoby is a member of Phi Beta Kappa and currently serves on the Academy Trust of the American Academy of Arts & Sciences; the Board of the Institute for the International Education of Students; and the Claremont University Consortium Board of Overseers.
 He also serves on the Science Education Board of the Howard Hughes Medical Institute.
 He was a member of the Presidential Advisory Committee of the Research Corporation for Science Advancement, the National Science Foundation's Mathematics and Physical Science Advisory Committee and the Advisory Committee on Cyberinfrastructure, the Board of Argonne National Laboratory, Toyota Technological Institute-Chicago, Harvard University's Board of Overseers, which he chaired in 2013, the boards of trustees of the Webb Schools, Bryn Mawr College, the Consortium on Financing Higher Education (COFHE) and the Association of American Colleges and Universities, which he chaired in 2010.
 He received honorary degrees from Occidental College (2005) and Lingnan University in Hong Kong (2009).